Quentin Moore, the top 2021 JUCO tight end, verbally commits to UW Huskies

 He also caught the eye of Louisville, Utah State and Nevada — who offered Moore scholarships out of Inglemoor in 2019.
 He caught 38 passes for 547 yards and scored six touchdowns in eight games as a senior.
 “But he was pretty much a non-qualifier (academically) from the get-go,” according to Huffman.

-Instead, he enrolled at Independence (Kansas) Community College, improved his academics and developed into 247Sports’ top junior college tight end in the 2021 class.
+Instead, Moore enrolled at Independence Community College in Kansas, improved his academics and developed into 247Sports’ top junior college tight end in the 2021 class.

 And now, he’s heading home.